Towards Implementing Responsible AI: Limitations

-The interviewees for this study were selected via ``call for participation'' emails and recommendations within one organisation.
-While selection bias is always a concern when the interviewees are not randomly sampled, the employed procedure partially alleviates the threat since the interviewers had no contact with interviewees beforehand.
-Moreover, given that our interviews include practitioners with various backgrounds, roles, and genders, the threat has reduced influence.
+The interviewees for this investigation were selected through solicitation emails and recommendations, which may pose a threat to internal validity.
+While selection bias is a possibility when the interviewees are not randomly selected, the threat is partially alleviated as the interviewers had no contact with the interviewees beforehand.
+Moreover, the interviewees had various backgrounds, roles, and genders.

-We stopped seeking further participants when a saturation of findings was reached after interviewing 21 persons.
-To avoid the risk of missing information and interviewer subjectivity, each interview included three interviewers with unique research backgrounds.
-The three interviewers worked jointly to ask questions and take notes during interviews.
-This can aid in reducing the likelihood of subjective bias on whether the saturation of findings has been achieved, as well as maximising the capture of relevant data.
+A saturation of findings was reached after interviewing 21 participants.
+To reduce the risk of missing information and interviewer subjectivity, each interview included three interviewers with diverse research backgrounds.
+The interviewers worked jointly to pose questions, which can aid in increasing the range and depth of inquiry, as well as reducing the likelihood of subjective bias on the stopping point of questions.